bazilinskyy/coupled-sim/README.md

 ```

 ## Crosshair + visibility
+Note: this option is not turned on right now due to the added information a laser provides to the participant.
+If you do want to use the
+crosshair instead of the laser, you can replace the current code with the code below.

 Having to look at a laser which comes out of your eyes can be distracting.
 Thus, the laser is only made visible to the
 pedestrian.
 The passenger sees a crosshair instead.